Improved filters, search, and sort on Members directory

 I have some specific questions for the group about the implementation as it stands, but I'd rather get your gut reaction before tainting it with leading questions.
 Thanks!

-#12 Updated by Matt Gold over 7 years ago
+#12 Updated by Matt Gold about 10 years ago

 Looks good, Boone!